chatwoot/chatwoot/docs/development/project-setup/facebook-channel-setup.md

 ### Things to note before going into production.

-Before you can start using your facebook app in production, you will have to get it verified by facebook.
+Before you can start using your Facebook app in production, you will have to get it verified by Facebook.
 Refer the [docs](https://developers.facebook.com/docs/apps/review/) on getting your app verified.

 ### Developing or Testing Facebook Integration in You Local

-Install a [ngrok](https://ngrok.com/docs) on your machine.
-This will be required since facebook messeger API's will only communicate via https.
+Install [ngrok](https://ngrok.com/docs) on your machine.
+This will be required since Facebook Messenger API's will only communicate via https.

 ```
 brew cask install ngrok
 ```

 Configure ngrok to route to your Rails server port.

 ```
 ngrok http 3000
 ```

-Go to facebook developers page and navigate into your app settings.
-In the app settings add `localhost` as your app domain.
+Go to Facebook developers page and navigate into your app settings.
+In the app settings, add `localhost` as your app domain.
-In the Messenger settings page, configure the callback url with the following value
+In the Messenger settings page, configure the callback url with the following value.

 ```
-{your ngrock url}/bot
+{Your ngrok url}/bot
 ```
-Update verify token in your chatwoot environment variables.
+Update verify token in your Chatwoot environment variables.

-You will also have to add a facebook page to your `Access Tokens` section in your messgenger settings page.
+You will also have to add a Facebook page to your `Access Tokens` section in your Messenger settings page.
-Restart the chatwoot local server.
-Your chatwoot setup will be ready to recieve facebook messages.
+Restart the Chatwoot local server.
+Your Chatwoot setup will be ready to receive Facebook messages.

 ### Test your local Setup

-1. After finishing the set up above, create a facebook inbox after logging in to your chatwoot Installation.
+1. After finishing the set up above, create a Facebook inbox after logging in to your Chatwoot Installation.
-2. Send a Message to your page from facebook.
+2. Send a message to your page from Facebook.
 3. Wait and confirm incoming requests to `/bot` endpoint in your ngrok screen.